 .
 European Convention on Human Rights

-The terms “Syrian” and “person” are interchangeable throughout this document.
+The terms “Syrian”, and “person” are interchangeable throughout this document.

-Syria Charter of Rights and Freedom
+Syria Charter of Rights and Freedoms

 Article 1.
 Inviolability and Guarantee of Rights and Freedoms – The rights and freedoms contained in this Syria Charter of Rights and Freedoms and entitled by a Syrian are inviolable and inalienable, and may not be abrogated by the state whether freely elected or duly composed.
 For the state and its authorities to remain legitimate, they shall respect and enforce this Charter unconditionally and to its full extent.
 This Charter guarantees the rights and freedoms, as noted herein, of all citizens, residents, minorities, and subjects of Syria equally.

 Article 2.
 Life, Liberty and Security of Person – Each person has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice subject to this Charter.

 Article 3.
 Fundamental Freedoms – Every person is naturally endowed with the following inalienable fundamental freedoms:

 (b) Freedom of conscience, thought, opinion, and belief;

 (c) Freedom of expression, parody, communication, and mass publishing;

 (d) Freedom to access information, research, teach, and of education;